Killericon/regsmith.github.io/_posts/2023-09-07-FIVE_WAY_TRADE.md

 &nbsp;

-This trade calculator can’t do three team trades, so let’s just do the parts I sent out and got back….
+This trade calculator can’t do four team trades, so let’s just do the parts I sent out and got back….

 &nbsp;